J. Philippe Rushton: Unfavorable

-A 2003 study in Evolution and Human Behavior found no evidence to support Rushton's hypothesized relationship between race and behavior.
+A 2003 study in Evolution and Human Behavior found no evidence to support Rushton's hypothesized relationship between race and behaviour.

 In 2005, Lisa Suzuki and Joshua Aronson of New York University wrote an article for Psychology, Public Policy, and Law noting that Rushton ignored evidence that failed to support his position that IQ test score gaps represent a genetic racial hierarchy.
 He did not change his position on this matter for 30 years.
 Rushton replied in the same issue of the journal.

 In a paper for the International Journal of Selection and Assessment in 2006, Steven Cronshaw and colleagues wrote that psychologists need to critically examine the science used by Rushton in his "race-realist" research.
 Their re-analysis of the validity criteria for test bias, using data reported in the Rushton et al. paper, led them to conclude that the testing methods were biased against Black Africans.
 They disagree with other aspects of Rushton's methodology, such as his use of non-equivalent groups in test samples.
 Rushton responded in the next issue of the journal.
 He said why he believed his results were valid, and why he thought the criticisms incorrect.

 Scott McGreal (2012) in Psychology Today criticized the science of Rushton's "Race Differences in Sexual Behavior: Testing an Evolutionary Hypothesis".
 He cited Weizmann, Wiener, Wiesenthal, & Ziegle, which argued that Rushton's theory relied on flawed science.
 McGreal faulted Rushton and his use of Nobile's penis size study.

 On 17 June 2020, academic publisher Elsevier announced it was retracting an article that Rushton and Donald Templer had published in 2012 in the Elsevier journal Personality and Individual Differences.
 The article falsely claimed that there was scientific evidence that skin color was related to aggression and sexuality in humans.

 On 24 December 2020, the academic journal Psychological Reports retracted two Rushton articles about intelligence and race.
 Review of the articles, which were originally published in the 1990s, "found that the research was unethical, scientifically flawed, and based on racist ideas and agenda".
 On 23 August 2021, it retracted three more.

+In early 2026, the Canadian Psychological Association revoked Rushton's Fellow status, stating that "Dr. Rushton's published work on race and intelligence is fundamentally inconsistent with the established scientific evidence and ethical standards that guide the discipline of psychology."
+They described Rushton's methods as falling short of the standards expected of a CPA Fellow and noted that his work has been used by white supremacists to cause ongoing harm to the Black community and other minority groups.

 Personal life

 Rushton was married to biological anthropologist Elizabeth Weiss, who taught Anthropology at the San Jose State University.
-Weiss, after arguing that archaeologists "have let creationism" into the discipline, for which she cited NAGPRA's "religious criteria," sued the university's authorities claiming that, in retaliation for her views, they'd restricted her access to skeletal remains she was studying.
+Weiss, after arguing that archaeologists "have let creationism" into the discipline, for which she cited NAGPRA's "religious criteria," sued the university's authorities, claiming that they restricted her access to skeletal remains that she was studying, in retaliation to her views.
 The suit was settled in June 2023, with Weiss voluntarily retiring with full benefits.